PriyaHarsha/ShopEasy/README.md

 This repository contains an Online Cloths and Skin care Shopping App built using MERN stack.

 **Features**
-1. Product Browising and product details browsing: User can browse all products and also can view the details of the produtc.
+1. Product Browising and product details browsing: User can browse all products and also can view the details of the product.
 2. Filters: Users can apply filters based on category and price.
 3. Search: Users can search products
 4. Login and sign Up: New users can signUp using signUp functionality and existing users can login using login functionality.
 6. User account Management and Password rest
 7. Add to Cart: Only logged in user can add products to cart
-8. Add to Whishlist: Only logged in user can add products to wishlist
+8. Add to Wishlist: Only logged in user can add products to wishlist
 9. Payment Gateway using razorPay
 10. Order history and tracking
 11. Review and Ratig: Customers who purchased the product can add Review and Rating